 People with gastrointestinal issues

-Individuals who have undergone gastrointestinal surgery, including weight loss surgery, may have less of the cells necessary to secrete stomach acid and intrinsic factor.
-As a result, they may struggle to absorb B-12.
+Individuals who have undergone gastrointestinal surgery, including weight loss, may have fewer cells necessary to secrete stomach acid and intrinsic factor.
+This can also affect vitamin B12 absorption.

 Vegetarians and vegans

 Vitamin B12 mainly occurs in animal foods, so people who follow a plant-based diet have a higher risk of vitamin B12 deficiency.

 In rare cases, a doctor may recommend injections, but

 Vegetarian or vegan people who are pregnant may

 Discover the best vegan and vegetarian sources of B12 here.

 |1–3 years||0.9 mcg|